barryclark/jekyll-now/cloudnativelondon/success.md

 description: "Cloud Native London sponsor on boarding"
 ---

-If this is the first time you have sponsored, please copy the following into an email and complete:
+If you are a first time sponsor, please copy the following into an email and complete:

 > **Company:**
 > **One line blurb:**